12 Dec YouTube Restricted Mode and Parental Controls

 **Important October 10, 2017 update – YouTube now offers a “new look” experience for desk/laptop computers.
 Unfortunately, this “new look” removes the ability to lock Restricted Mode.
 WHAT?!
 Fortunately, our friends at Parents Who Fight have shown us a workaround to keep Restricted Mode locked.
 You basically click on your profile, scroll to the bottom, and select “restore old YouTube” and then follow the directions in the video above.
 I swear no one at Google/YouTube has any kids at home.

-For Chromebooks: if you’re enabled Google’s Family Link services on the Chromebook, then YouTube is locked and the child can only access YouTube Kids.
+For Chromebooks: if you’re enabled Google’s Family Link services, which is decent for kids under 13, on the Chromebook, then YouTube is locked and the child can only access YouTube Kids.
 Some parents find this to be too restrictive, but a parent can simply have their own login on the Chromebook, and anytime YouTube is desired, make sure Restricted Mode is enabled (following the instructions in the video above), and the child is supervised.
 Otherwise, no YouTube for elementary kids!

 YouTube Suggestions for Middle School (ages 11-14)